onepf/OpenIAB/OpenIAB_in_Appstore_Implementation.md

 Store application must provide a bindable service that handles `org.onepf.oms.openappstore.BIND` intent and implement API described in [IOpenAppstore.aidl](../library/src/org/onepf/oms/IOpenAppstore.aidl) file.

-Following methods must be implemented to work with the OpenIAB correctly:
+Following methods must be implemented to work with OpenIAB correctly:

 #### String getAppstoreName();
-Every OpenStore implementation must provide their unique name.
+Every Open Store implementation must provide its unique name.
 It is required for OpenId to map developer’s In-App items (SKU) to specific market.

-**Uniqueness.** It is strictly required to have unique name here to OpenIAB works properly, so it is recomended to use name like `com.companyname.storename`.
+**Uniqueness.** It is strictly required to have unique name here to OpenIAB works properly, so it is recommended to use name like `com.companyname.storename`.

 #### boolean isPackageInstaller(String packageName);
-Must return `true` if OpenStore is installer of package described by packageName.
-By installer means that package was installed or updated by Store application.
+Must return `true` if Open Store is the installer of the package described by packageName.
+By the installer means that package was installed or updated by a store application.

 #### boolean isBillingAvailable(String packageName);
-Must return `true` if application with packageName is listed on OpenStore backend and In-App items for app are published  and ready for use.
+Must return `true` if an application with the packageName is listed on the Open Store backend and In-App items for app are published and ready for use.

 #### int getPackageVersion(String packageName);
-Must return version of application with packageName is listed on OpenStore backend for current device.
+Must return the version of an application with the packageName is listed on the Open Store backend for current device.

 ####Intent getBillingServiceIntent();
 Should return intent to be used for binding IOpenInAppBillingService.

-**Null Intent.** This method returns `null` means that Store doesn’t support In-App billing.
-In that case any call of `isBillingAvailable()` must return `false`;
+**Null Intent.** This method returns `null` means that store doesn’t support In-App billing.
+In that case any call of `isBillingAvailable()` must return `false`.

 #### Intent getProductPageIntent(String packageName);
-Should return intent to show application page in Store Application.
+Should return intent to show the application page in the store application.
 This method is optional, return `null` if you don’t need to implement this feature.

 #### Intent getRateItPageIntent(String packageName);
-should return intent to show rate application UI in Store Application.
+should return intent to show rate application UI in the store application.
 This method is optional, return `null` if you don’t need to implement this feature.

 #### Intent getSameDeveloperPageIntent(String packageName)
-should return intent to show developer’s page UI in Store Application.
+should return intent to show the developer’s page UI in the store application.
 This method is optional, return `null` if you don’t need to implement this feature.

 Implementation of IOpenInAppBillingService.aidl interface.